 Hearts & Arrows Report

-In the 1980s, Japanese diamond cutters were the first to produce round brilliant diamonds cut so exactly that their facet reflections overlapped in 3D space, creating kaleidoscopic patterns when seen through reflecting viewers.
-Usually Excellent-Ideal cuts of superior quality, polishers used "secret recipes" to create the pattern of "Hearts" looking down through the pavilion and "Arrows" seen in the table-up position.
-The precision and crispness of the patterns relied on precise angles in combination with specific facet length, width and azimuth.
-Their techniques spread to other cutting houses and Hearts & Arrows diamonds began appearing on several continents by the mid - 1990s.
+In the 1980s, Japanese diamond cutters were first to produce round brilliant diamonds cut so exactly that their facet reflections overlapped in 3D space, creating kaleidoscopic patterns when seen through reflecting viewers.
+Those polishers used “secret recipes” to create the pattern of "Hearts" when viewed looking down on the pavilion and "Arrows" in the crown, when viewed in the table-up position.
+The precision and crispness of these patterns relied on precise angles in combination with specific facet length, width and azimuth.
+Their techniques spread to other cutting houses and Hearts & Arrows diamonds began appearing on several continents by the mid-1990s.

-The eight uniform patterns seen in the top and bottom of H&A diamonds have a historical association with good fortune and spiritualism.
+The eight uniform patterns seen in the top and bottom of Hearts & Arrows (H&A) diamonds have a historical association with good fortune and spiritualism.
 The number eight is considered lucky in Asian culture.
 The arrows pattern has been compared to the octagram of the I Ching, the Rinbo of Buddhism and the eight-spoked wheel of Dharma, associated with spiritual perfection in the Buddhist faith.
-Regardless of spiritual belief, the astonishing achievement of the perfect “hearts and arrows” pattern, painstakingly cut into the world's hardest substance, can be seen by any admirer of structure.
-In its most fundamental form it symbolizes the diamond cutter's quest for perfection in precision and ultimate beauty in a diamond.
+Regardless of spiritual belief, the astonishing achievement of the perfect H&A pattern, painstakingly cut into the world's hardest substance, can be seen by any admirer of structure.
+In its most fundamental form it symbolizes the diamond cutter's quest for perfection in precision and ultimate beauty in a diamond